Ilocos Sur: Partition of Ylokos

-Ylokos comprised the present provinces of Ilocos Norte, Ilocos Sur, Abra and a part of Mountain Province.
+Ylokos consisted of the present-day provinces of Ilocos Norte, Ilocos Sur, Abra and part of Mountain Province.
+A royal decree of February 2, 1818 separated Ilocos Norte from Ilocos Sur, the latter including northern La Union (as far as Namacpacan, present-day Luna) and present-day Abra.
+The sub-provinces of Lepanto and Amburayan in Mountain Province were annexed by Ilocos Sur.

-A royal decree dated February 2, 1818 separated the northern section of Ylokos which became the province of Ilocos Norte.
-The southern portion, called Ilocos Sur, included the northern part of La Union and all of what is now the province of Abra.
-In 1854 the province of La Unión was created out of the towns that had belonged to Ilocos Sur and Pangasinan.
-Ilocos Sur previously extended as far south as Namacpacan (in Luna) with the territory south of this belonging to Pangasinan.
-Portions of Ilocos Sur in Amburayan were taken from the Mountain Province and incorporated into Ilocos Sur.

-Abra, which was part of Ilocos Sur, was created in 1864 with Lepanto as a sub-province to Ilocos Sur and remained as such until March 1971 when the passage of Act made it again a separate province.

-Vigan, capital of Ylocos
+The passage of Act No. 2683 by the Philippine Legislature in March 1917 defined the province's current geographical boundaries.

+Vigan

-Vigan is almost four centuries old and was once known as Kabigbigaan from biga, a coarse erect and araceous plant with large and ornate leaves that grows on river banks.
+Vigan, almost four centuries old, was once known as Kabigbigaan (from biga, a coarse, erect plant with large, ornate leaves that grows on riverbanks).
 Bigan was later changed to Vigan.
-To the Spaniards it was Villa Fernandina in honor of King Ferdinand.
+To the Spanish it was Villa Fernandina, in honor of King Ferdinand.

 Vigan was founded in 1574 by Spanish conquistador Juan de Salcedo as the capital of Ylocos.
-Before Salcedo arrived in Bigan, the town was the center of Malayan civilization with a population of 8,000, greater than that of Manila at the time.
-It was already enjoying some prosperity, trading with the Chinese and Japanese who brought fine jars, silk and crockery through the nearby port of Pandan, Caoayan.
+The town, with a population of 8,000 (greater than that of Manila at the time), was the center of Ilocano civilization before Salcedo's arrival.
+It was somewhat prosperous, trading with the Chinese and Japanese who brought jars, silk and crockery through the nearby port of Pandan, Caoayan.

 In the 19th century, Vigan traded with Europe.
-Ships loaded with indigo went to textile mills on the Continent.
-The invention of chemical dyes in Germany ruined this industry.
-Affluent citizens of Vigan stocked their homes with statuettes of brass and iron, dinner wares and other artifacts of European civilization, including fine ivory, inlaid furniture and China wares.
+Ships loaded with indigo delivered their goods to textile mills.
+The invention of chemical dyes in Germany eliminated this industry.
+Affluent citizens of Vigan stocked their homes with statuettes of brass and iron, dinnerware, and other artifacts of European civilization, including fine ivory, inlaid furniture, and Chinese wares.

 Social institutions

-Before Salcedo died in 1576, be bequeathed his encomienda to a select group who continued the tenancy system which developed into the practice of caciquism, landlordism and consequently, usury.
-The aristocracy of the babaknangs against whom the kaillanes rose in revolt in 1762 is apparent.
-The two sections of the town — one for the meztizos and the other for the naturales are still distinct.
-These practices became prominent during the indigo boom at the middle of the 19th century.
-Caciquism, together with landlordism and usury, was the greatest obstacle to the progress of the province.
+Salcedo bequeathed his encomienda to a select group who continued the tenancy system which developed into the practice of caciquism, landlordism and usury.
+The kaillanes revolted against the aristocracy in 1762.
+Vigan's two sections during the mid-19th-century indigo boom—one for the meztizos and the other for the naturales—remain distinct.